qdrant/landing_page/qdrant-landing/content/documentation/hybrid-cloud/hybrid-cloud-cluster-creation.md

 The service type and necessary annotations can be configured in the "Kubernetes Configuration" section during cluster creation, or on the cluster detail page.

-Especially if you create a LoadBalancer Service, you may need to provider annotations for the loadbalancer configration.
+Especially if you create a LoadBalancer Service, you may need to provide annotations for the loadbalancer configration.
 Please refer to the documention of your cloud provider for more details.

 Examples: